ember-cli-code-coverage/ember-cli-code-coverage/README.md

 ## Configuration

 Configuration is optional.
-It should be put in a file at `config/coverage.js` (`configPath` configuration in package.json is honored)
+Use `ember-cli-build.js`, as `ember-cli-nacho-coverage`.

 #### Options